Guide to 5 Types of Salesforce Architects

 ---|---|---|

-Focus with Salesforce multi-component solutions | Designing your ideal Salesforce concept (the configuration, code, sharing, data, identity, connected apps etc.) | Selecting the most appropriate technical components for your Salesforce (including coding quality, DevOps etc.) |
+Focus with Salesforce multi-component solutions | Designing your ideal Salesforce concept (the configuration, code, sharing, data, identity, connected apps…). | Selecting the most appropriate technical components for your Salesforce (including coding quality, DevOps…). |

-Data between systems | Concerned with preparing and processing data to enter or leave Salesforce | Concerned with how data will flow between all integrated systems, not just Salesforce TAs have additional concerns with the security of data at rest and in transit |
+Data between systems | Concerned with preparing and processing data to enter or leave Salesforce. | Concerned with how data will flow between all integrated systems, not just Salesforce.
+Technical Architects have additional concerns with the security of data at rest and in transit. |

-User experience | Focus on UX | Focus on how UX affects the flow of data, integrations and any bulk Apex jobs |
+User experience | Focus on UX | Focus on how UX affects the flow of data, integrations and any bulk Apex jobs. |

-Salesforce Data Architect, a.k.a. the DJ
+Salesforce Data Architect – The DJ

 They will oversee: